 for lifelong liberal education.
 We provide professional learning and

 networking opportunities, and we facilitate partnerships and collaborations among ALL network organizations.
-Join us at our second annual conference in Chicago in October 2016!
+Join us at our third annual conference in Chicago in March 2018!

 Closing the skills gap for frontline workers at major U.S. employers requires a better bridge between what colleges and universities offer and what the workplace requires.
 Discussions about this gap too often get characterized as simplistic debate.
 On one side are educators insisting on an impractical ideal of the liberal arts.
 On the other side […]